Cockpit Documentation

 • Includes a video stream, vehicle telemetry, compass and attitude instrument indicators, status updates, and flight mode selection

-• Useful for first-person control of a vehicle like an ROV, copter, or plane, focused on what the vehicle can see
+• Useful for first-person control, focused on what the vehicle can see

 1. HUD view